 While the lack of topside space played an important role in my final decision, what really solidified my choice were the benefits that a portable solar panel like Renogy’s solar suitcase offered.
 Not only can a portable panel be aimed directly at the sun, but it can also be tilted to optimize power output.
 This is especially useful during the winter months when the sun peaks at a lower point in the southern sky (yes, it’s true that tilting rooftop mounts can be purchased for RVs, but to my knowledge no rooftop mounts exist that can be aimed directly at the sun, an important consideration).

 With this important decision behind me, next I had to find a way to access my batteries.
-Unlike most truck campers, which have the batteries mounted in an exterior compartment, the batteries in my Northstar Laredo are mounted inside, underneath the dinette seat.
-I briefly considered installing a 12 volt charging station like the one offered by Palomino, but I wanted something smaller with just a simple port to plug into.
-After looking at my options, I elected to go with a simple 12 volt 2-pin socket similar to the Zamp Solar 2-pin socket that’s available on Amazon.com.
-This socket is small, polarized, and comes with its own weatherproof cover.
-There are actually several RV companies that use this style of socket for their permanent rooftop solar installations.
-In fact, my old Wolf Creek 850 truck camper had this style of socket as part of its rooftop “solar ready” option.
+Unlike most truck campers, which have the batteries mounted in an exterior compartment, the batteries in my Northstar Laredo are mounted inside the camper, underneath the dinette seat.
+I briefly considered installing a 12 volt charging station like the one offered by Palomino, but I wanted something smaller with just a simple socket or port to plug into.
+After looking at my options, I elected to go with Zamp Solar’s 2-prong sidewall socket.
+This 12 volt socket is small, polarized, and comes with its own weatherproof cover.
+There are actually several RV companies that use this socket as OEM.
+In fact, my old Wolf Creek 850 truck camper used this socket as part of its rooftop “solar ready” option.

-Finding the location to mount the 2-pin socket proved easy.
+Deciding where to mount the sidewall socket proved easy.
 The batteries are located towards the back of the camper and a small void underneath the wet bath is conveniently located between the battery compartment and the rear wall of the camper.
-The length of this void is only 2 feet, a wiring distance that afforded practically zero loss for 16/2 AWG wire.
+The length of this void is only 2 feet, a wiring distance that afforded practically zero line loss for 16/2 AWG wire.
 In the event of an upgrade at some point in the future, I decided to upgrade this wiring using 12/2 AWG wire instead.
-Plastic conduit was used to protect the wiring run from the 2-pin socket to the battery compartment.
+Plastic conduit was used to protect the wiring run from the new socket to the battery compartment.

-Unfortunately, installing the 2-pin socket required drilling a 3/4-inch hole in the back of the camper.
+Unfortunately, to install the socket I needed to drill a 3/4-inch hole in the back of the camper.
 I hated doing this, but it had to be done.
 In retrospect, drilling the hole wasn’t that bad and only took a few seconds to accomplish.
 I just had to make sure that I didn’t damage any of the PEX plumbing near the hole.
-For waterproofing the charge port, a large piece of Butyl tape was used.
-Black wood screws were used to mount the 2-pin socket.
+For waterproofing the socket, a large piece of Butyl tape was used.
+Black wood screws were used to mount the socket.
 Since the 12/2 AWG wire that came with the socket is only 12 inches long, I had to solder an additional 2 feet of wire to reach the batteries.
 Shrink tubing was used to insulate the soldered connections.

-As you can see from the photos, my new solar power charge port is in an inconspicuous location and looks great.
+As you can see from the photos, the new socket is in an inconspicuous location and looks great.
 It allows me to plug and unplug my solar suitcase into my batteries quickly and easily.
 It also provides me a way to connect my Windwalker 250 wind turbine to my batteries as well (though not at the same time as my portable solar suitcase).
 Even though I would consider this modification fairly easy, on a scale of 1 to 10 with 10 being the hardest, I’d have to give this project a difficulty rating of 2 because of the drilling that’s involved.